ndeet/php-ln-lnd-rest/docs/Api/LightningApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **queryRoutes**
-> \Lnd\Rest\Model\LnrpcQueryRoutesResponse queryRoutes($pubKey, $amt)
+> \Lnd\Rest\Model\LnrpcQueryRoutesResponse queryRoutes($pubKey, $amt, $numRoutes)

 * lncli: `queryroutes` QueryRoutes attempts to query the daemon's Channel Router for a possible route to a target destination capable of carrying a specific amount of satoshis.
-The retuned route contains the full details required to craft and send an HTLC, also including the necessary information that should be present within the Sphinx packet encapsualted within the HTLC.
+The retuned route contains the full details required to craft and send an HTLC, also including the necessary information that should be present within the Sphinx packet encapsulated within the HTLC.

 ### Example
 ```php